 Of course, that’s just a fraction of the millions of people who watch the holiday classic in the 24-hour loop on TV each holiday season.

-Visiting A Christmas Story House
+Visiting A Christmas Story House in Cleveland

 Ralphie’s house is located on 11th Street in the Tremont neighborhood on Cleveland’s Westside.
 Built in 1895, the house reflects the working class neighborhood that was once home to German immigrants.